JetBrains/projector-installer/README.md

 So using Projector with insecure protocols may limit its functionality.

-However, using a secure connection requires installing a self-signed root certificate authorityu (CA) to the browser; otherwise browser forbids connection to Projector.
-When one runs a secure configuration, projector-installer proposes to install a root CA and displays a path to a file with the certificate.
+However, using a secure connection requires installing a self-signed root certificate authority (CA) to the browser; otherwise browser forbids connection to Projector.
+When one runs a secure configuration, projector-installer proposes to install a root CA and displays a path to the file with the certificate.
 Please note that you should install CA in each browser only once.
 Next sections describe this procedure for Chrome/Firefox on Linux and Windows.